danfuzz/samizdat/doc/language-guide/08-parsing.md

 #### Matching a single token (terminal)

 Tokens are the basic terminals in the context of tree parsing.
-When performing tree parsing, tokens are represented as derived data values, with the derived value class indicating the parsed class of the token, and the payload optionall used to hold the token's value.
+When performing tree parsing, tokens are represented as records, with the class indicating the parsed class of the token, and the payload optionally used to hold the token's value.

 To match a single token, name the token in one of the shorthand token forms `@type` or `@"type"`.
 This will succeed in matching any